 Use the ‘@’ character in the search function to search for all the places where a certain function of interest is called.
 Repeat the process until you’re satisfied with your results.
 Keep in mind this will depend on the application that you’re trying to reverse engineer.
 Remember to always be a critical thinker and evaluate the situation based on the app you’re reverse engineering.
 The possibilities are endless!

 For those who lack the time or expertise to reverse engineer a mobile app to pinpoint mobile app vulnerabilities to remediate, NowSecure has solutions and services that can help.
 The NowSecure Platform automated mobile appsec testing solution reduces the labor entailed in assessing apps and provides consistency.
-Our professional services team is also available to conduct comprehensive mobile app penetration tests.
-Consult this useful checklist for choosing a trusted mobile app pen testing provider.
+Our professional services team offers mobile application security training and is available to conduct comprehensive mobile penetration testing.
+Consult this useful checklist for evaluating mobile application security companies to perform mobile application penetration tests.